ans-group/docs.ukfast.co.uk/source/domains/domains/faqs/what-is-a-domain-registrar.md

 ```

-A domain registrar is a company that offers [(domain name)](https://my.ukfast.co.uk/faq/view/1251.html) registration, often on behalf of others.
+A domain registrar is a company that offers :doc:`domain name</domains/domains/faqs/what-is-a-domain-name>` registration, often on behalf of others.
 For example, GoDaddy.com is one of the most famous (and biggest) registrars.

 If you buy a domain name through one registrar you can switch to another; which you might do because of competitive pricing, features, or a problem with the registrar.